I was born/grew up in: Moncton, New Brunswick

 I now live in: Riverview, New Brunswick

-I completed my training/education at: Bachelor of Arts, Double Major International Development Studies, Dalhousie University, Algonquin College, Canadian Society of Association Executives
+I completed my training/education at: Bachelor of Arts, Double Major International Development Studies and French, Dalhousie University, Algonquin College, Canadian Society of Association Executives

 What I do at work